Literature of al-Andalus: Literary works

-Muwashshah
+Poetry

-From around the 9th century, the Arab and Hispanic elements of al-Andalus began to coalesce, giving birth to a new Arab literature, evident in the new poetic form: the muwashshah.
+Dwight Reynolds writes of a 'rhyme revolution' in al-Andalus in the 10th and 11th centuries, in which the Christian and Jewish populations of al-Andalus encountered the rhyme schemes of Arabic poetry, with "possible connections with the sudden appearance of rhymed vernacular poetry in medieval Europe," referring to the troubadours.

-In the beginning, muwashshah represented a variety of poetic meters and schemes, ending with a verse in Ibero-Romance.
-It marked the first instance of language mixing in Arab poetry as well as the syncretism of Arab and Hispanic cultures.
+From around the 9th century, the Arab and Hispanic elements of al-Andalus began to coalesce, giving birth to a new Arab literature, evident in the new poetic form: the muwashshah (pl. muwashshahat).
+According to Abd Allah Khalil Haylat, the Romance kharjas present in some muwashshahat marked the first instance of language mixing in Arab poetry as well as the syncretism of Arab and Hispanic cultures.
 The muwashshah remained sung in Standard Arabic although its scheme and meter changed and the Ibero-Romance ending was added.
 Some famous examples include "Lamma Bada Yatathanna" and "Jadaka al-Ghaithu".
 In spite of its widespread popularity and its favorability among Mashreqi critics, the muwashshah remained a form inferior to classical Arabic forms that varied only minimally in the courts of the Islamic west, due to the folksy nature of the muwashshah.

 The muwashshah would typically end with a closing stanza, or a kharja, in a Romance language or Arabic vernacular—except in praise poems, in which the closing stanza would also be in Standard Arabic.

 The muwashshah has gained importance recently among Orientalists because of its possible connection to early Spanish and European folk poetry and the troubadour tradition.